oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   9. Make sure that the **Compartment** matches the compartment you are using (probabaly `CTDOKE`)

-  10. Review the "Oracle Standard Terms and Restrictions", then (assming you do agreee) click the **I have reviewed and accept the Oracle Standard Terms and Restrictions.** check box.
+  10. Review the "Oracle Standard Terms and Restrictions", then (assuming you do agree) click the **I have reviewed and accept the Oracle Standard Terms and Restrictions.** check box.

   11. Once you've clicked the checkbox the **Launch Instance** button will be enabled.
 Click it.